 - Let it sit for 3-5 minutes, then remove my bags and fill the pitcher up the rest of the way with water for perfectly sweetened Southern iced tea every time.
 This photo is just before removing the bags and adding more water.

-These three simple steps will yield perfectly sweetened Southern iced tea every time, great with my low carb eating and surviving the month of August in Alabama.
+These three simple steps will yield perfectly sweetened Southern iced tea every time, great with my low carb eating.
 Be sure you visit their website for a coupon to use when you go out hunting for it later on today (click here and then choose Sweet Deals at the top of their page).
 They also have a tool that will tell you what stores in your area carry their tea.

-A glass of Southern Breeze Original Sweet Tea is just what this meal needs.
+A glass of Southern Breeze Original Sweet Tea makes this meal complete.